 The art of designing a Chinese name

-Instead of product name testing for China of your English name and wonder whether your name sounds good or bad in English, your market development in China should be focused on creating a great Chinese name.
+Instead of testing your Product Names in China of your English name and wondering whether your name sounds good or bad in English, your market development in China should be focused on creating a great Chinese name.
 The art of this task is famously captured in the way Coca Cola created a Chinese name that not only sounds phonetically the same as the English pronunciation, but also has a positive meaning that perfectly relates to the product.
 Like Mercedes Benz was able to capture their brand promise of racing, comfort and superior quality, Coca-Cola’s product in China “可口可乐” smartly translates back as “tasty fun”.
 Read this article on a few examples other big brands that have resonated with the Chinese names.

 Not every brand name development will be so lucky, though.
 Names typically either are developed to match the sounds of the original brand (phonetics), having a meaning that’s closely related to the product (semantics) or both.
 Not many brands opt to develop an entirely new brand that needs to be built up from the ground, although even that may have benefits if your brand can established with purely local appeal.